 Introduction: How Long After Deposition is Mediation

 Mediation is a legal process that is often utilized when attempting to reach a settlement in civil court cases.
-It often takes place after a deposition has been made and usually involves two parties attempting to reach an agreement on issues such as payment or other elements of a settlement.
+Mediation usually occurs after a deposition and involves two parties trying to agree on the terms of a settlement.

 This article will outline how long after a deposition is mediation, as well as the legal, financial, timeline, and other considerations involved.
 It will also provide an overview of the benefits of mediation and offer tips on how to prepare for mediation.